rccoleman/lovelace-lamarzocco-config-card/README.md

 The values represent the number of seconds to dispense hot water using the front-panel button.
 The default is 8s.

+### Preinfusion

+Use `card_type: preinfusion` for the Preinfusion card variant.

+Preinfusion can only be enabled or disabled at the machine level (not per key), and each `Key #` header in the Prebrew variant is a button that enables or disables for the machine.
+Clicking one button will toggle the rest as well to indicate the over all state for the machine.

+The value represents the amount of preinfusion time in seconds before the pump turns on.
+The allowable range is 0-24.9s.

 ## Default configuration

 ### Auto On/Off Hours